Greetings pour in as Manmohan Singh turns 88; Rahul says India feels absence of PM with his 'depth' | Politics

 Greetings pour in as Manmohan Singh turns 88; Rahul says India feels absence of PM with his 'depth'

 As former prime minister Manmohan Singh turned 88 on Saturday, greetings poured in from across the political spectrum with Congress leader Rahul Gandhi saying that India feels the absence of a PM with the "depth" of Singh.
-If anyone in public life alive today is deserving of the Bharat Ratna, it is "undoubtedly" Singh, said his party colleague P Chidambaram who served as finance minister and home minister under the UPA I and II governments led by Manmohan Singh.
+If anyone in public life alive today is deserving of the Bharat Ratna, it is "undoubtedly" Singh, said party colleague P Chidambaram, as he and other Congress leaders credited the former prime minister with ushering in India's fast economic growth.

 Greeting his predecessor on his birthday, Prime Minister Narendra Modi wished Singh a long and healthy life.
 Several Union ministers and BJP leaders, including Nirmala Sitharaman, Rajnath Singh, Mukhtar Abbas Naqvi, Jyotiraditya Scindia and Vasundhra Raje Scindia, DMK chief M K Stalin and West Bengal Chief Minister Mamata Banerjee also extended their greetings.